bhartiy/learnsellacious/pages/06.store/01.multi-store-setup/docs.md

 4. You have to enable the marketplace by setting the marketplace as enabled.
 5. Click on Save button to save the details.
  ![](marketplace.png)
-6. Now you shop is setted as mutli store.
+6. Now your shop is setted as mutli store.